furmanlukasz/neuroscience-reports/web-MCI-model02.md

 ### Discussion

 The endeavor to predict MCI severity using advanced feature engineering and machine learning models has encountered notable challenges, chief among them being the dataset's imbalance.
 The predominance of 'MCI-low' cases over 'MCI-high' cases (30912 vs. 12600) underscores the necessity for careful consideration in model training and evaluation to mitigate potential biases.
+The importance of segments length and the number of segments per subject in the dataset was also observed.

 The variability in model performance, particularly the models' propensity to better identify 'MCI-low' cases, suggests a need for a nuanced approach in model selection and optimization.
 While models like XGBoost and SVM showed potential, their effectiveness was inconsistent across classifications, necessitating a critical evaluation of both the modeling strategies employed and the inherent dataset characteristics.